 Why should I join a small group?
 At North Coast Calvary Chapel, our small groups are committed to God’s Word, Making Friends and Impacting our communities.
-Our small groups are a comfortable, safe place for you to belong.
+Our small groups are comfortable, safe places for you to belong.

 Will I be expected to be connected to one group “forever“?
-No. At NCCC, we believe that longevity in a group creates lasting friendships, accountability and spiritual transformation.
-However, we also want you to feel welcome to consider another group or help launch a new group if you are feeling led to do so.
+No. While we believe that longevity in a group creates lasting friendships, accountability and spiritual transformation, we want you to feel welcome to consider another group or help launch a new group if you are feeling led to do so.

 What if I don’t know very much about the Bible?
 That’s one of the reasons to join.
 You will learn more about the scriptures and how to apply them to your life.